intel/nauta/docs/user-guide/actions/getting_started.md

 `nctl experiment submit [options] SCRIPT-LOCATION [-- script-parameters]`

-**Where:**
+**Where:** The path and name of the Python script used to perform this experiment.

-`-- SCRIPT-LOCATION`: The path and name of the Python script used to perform this experiment.
+`-- SCRIPT-LOCATION`

 ### Example Experiments